markcarey/mt-plugin-ajax-ratings-pro/README.md

 Version 1.3 is converted to a `config.yaml` style plugin.
 Be sure to remove the old `AjaxRating.pl` file when upgrading.
 Also note that plugin data is stored differently, so you will need to re-set Ajax Rating Plugin Settings, at both the System and Blog level.

+# Configuration

+In System Overview > Plugins > Ajax Rating Pro > Settings, you'll find an option to Enable IP Checking.
+This checkbox provides an easy way to restrict votes by IP address.
+Disable during development for easy testing.

 # Tag Reference

 ## AjaxRatingVoteDistribution